DXView Operation

 Displaying DXCC Entity Award Progress on DX Atlas on the DX Atlas World Map window

 To display DXCC entities on the DX Atlas World Map window rather than on DXView's built-in World Map window, click the enable button in the DX Atlas panel on the Configuration window's World Map tab.
-When DXKeeper is running or with the Open most recent log option enabled, the caption of the the Log sub-panel on the Selection panel on the Configuration window's Plot Settings panel indicates the name of the currently open log file; you can visually plot DXing award progress for this log file by selecting DXCC Entities in the Selection panel's Log sub-panel:
+When DXKeeper is running or with the Open most recent log option enabled, the caption of the Log sub-panel on the Selection panel on the Configuration window's Plot Settings panel indicates the name of the currently open log file; you can visually plot DXing award progress for this log file by selecting DXCC Entities in the Selection panel's Log sub-panel:

 Note that a DXCC entity's text description will be suppressed if it would obscure another spot or its description; increasing the zoom will provide additional room for descriptions to appear.